axle-h/axle-h.github.io/_posts/2018-09-27-fluent-mvc-integration-testing.md

 ## Final Thoughts

 There's some pretty complicated stuff going off in these later examples, yet the tests themselves are concise and readable.
-All of the boilerplate code necessary for setting up the test server, calling it in a RESTfully, managing the lifetime of an isolated MySQL database, AutoFixture based model generation and more is hidden away behind reusable bits of code in extension methods.
+All of the boilerplate code necessary for setting up the test server, calling it RESTfully, managing the lifetime of an isolated MySQL database, AutoFixture based model generation and more is hidden away behind reusable bits of code in extension methods.
 It's a stupidly simple concept but I think it works really well.
 What do you think?